xavierjohn/FunctionalDDD/README.md

 - Leverage fluent validation and use it to create domain objects.
 - Source code generation for simple domain value objects.
 - Ability to run parallel tasks.
-- More intuitive function names. (hopefully, it's subjective so leave comments in discussion.
-Naming is a pain.)

 ## Examples